Christianity in the 7th century: China

 Following this is an account of how Alopen of Daqin (Daqin meaning the Near East, especially Syria or Persia) arrived in Chang'an in 635 bearing the Scriptures.
 He was welcomed by Emperor Gaozu, the founder of the Tang dynasty.
 The emperor, having examined the sacred writings, ordered their translation and the preaching of their message.
 He also directed the building of a Christian monastery in his capital.
 According to the inscription, his successor, Emperor Taizong, also encouraged Christianity and ordered the building of a monastery in each province of his domain.

 The second part of the monument was written in Syriac and listed some sixty-seven names: one bishop, twenty-eight presbyters, and thirty-eight monks.
 Some of these have been verified from Assyrian church records.
 The inscription displays considerable grace of literary style, and the allusions and phraseology reveal competence in both Chinese and Syriac and familiarity with both Buddhism and Taoism.
 Ancient Christian manuscripts were also discovered at Dunhuang from about the same period and are written in the literary style of the Monument.
 These include a "Hymn to the Trinity" and refer to at least thirty Christian books, indicating that considerable Christian literature was in circulation.

 The 250-year span of the Christian movement in the Tang period was characterized by vicissitudes of imperial favor and prosperity, persecution and decline.
 Christianity fared badly during the reign of Wu Zetian (689-699), who was an ardent Buddhist.
 However, several succeeding emperors were favorable, and the missionary forces were reinforced from time to time.

 Northeast Asia

 The trade routes of the Silk Road are also known to have reached Korea, Japan, and what is today eastern Russia by this time, contributing to these exchanges.
 Against this background it is from China, in particular from Chang-an during the Tang dynasty, that Christianity also first came to Korea and Japan.

-In the case of Korea, where Christianity seems to have been present, evidence has been found in the Korean Chronicles Sanguk Yusa and Sanguksa, for the presence of Nestorian Christianity during the united Silla dynasty (661-935).
+In the case of Korea, where Christianity seems to have been present, evidence has been found in the Korean Chronicles Sanguk Yusa and Sanguksa, for the presence of Nestorian Christianity during the Northern and Southern States period (698–926).
 This is not unexpected in the light of the known presence of Koreans at the tang capital, Chang-an, in the 7th to 9th centuries.